William T. Robinson was born on September 17, 1852 in Somerville, MA. He was the son of Thomas and Abigail Luther Robinson of Malden, MA.

 He was a versatile painter who composed portraits, landscapes, marine, still life, and genre scenes.
-He painted scenes in the White Mountains of New Hampshire.
-He had a career that lasted over 50 years, from the mid-1870’s to the mid-1920’s.
+He painted in the White Mountains of New Hampshire and exhibited his work at the Boston Art Club, Malden Public Library, and Poland Spring Art Gallery.
+Robinson had a career that lasted over 50 years, from the mid-1870s to the mid-1920s.
+His works have been preserved at the Malden Public Library and the Henry Gallery in Seattle, WA.

 Signature